Single-cell RNAseq Clustering

 Side Panel Features

-It shows the Summary Report previously explained in the above “Results” section.
+It shows the Summary Report previously explained in the above “Results” section (Figure 16).

 Color by Cluster.
 It shows the same UMAP plot as the one explained in the above “Results” section (Figure 15).

 Color by Gene Expression.
-It shows the UMAP plot but this time cells (dots) are colored according to the expression level of the gene specified in the “Gene” text box (Figure 18 A).
+It shows the UMAP plot but this time cells (dots) are colored according to the expression level of the gene specified in the “Gene” text box (Figure 24-A).

 Color by Condition.
-It shows the UMAP with cells colored by the condition they belong to (Figure 18 B).
-This option is only available if an Experimental Design is specified during the Clustering Analysis (see “Configuration 2.
-Multi-sample Analysis Page” in the “Run single-cell RNA sequencing clustering” section).
+It shows the UMAP with cells colored by the condition they belong to (Figure 24 -B).
+This option is only available if an Experimental Design is specified during the Clustering Analysis (Figure 8).

 Input Genes.
 You can specify here which genes to plot.
-The gene name or ID should correspond to the one in the input count table used during the clustering analysis (see section “Input” in the “Run single-cell RNA sequencing clustering” section).
-It can be done in two ways:
+The gene name or ID should correspond to the one in the input count table used during the clustering analysis.
+They can be specified in two ways:

 Text: write the genes to plot in the “Genes List” text box, one per line.